simonbrowndotje/barista-express/README.md

 If in doubt, just use the default temperature and only adjust the temperature if you're having issues with a sourness or bitterness that remains after what looks a perfect shot.
 See the instruction guide for details of how to change the brewing temperature.

 ## Dose

+I initially started with the single-wall single-shot basket because I thought I'd use fewer beans this way, but it turns out the single shot basket is _notoriously_ difficult to work with.
+So I switched it out for the single-wall double-shot basket.

 Every coffee is different, but I find that 17-18g is a good starting point for the Barista Express, in the standard single-wall double-shot basket.
 Whatever dose you choose, be consistent, and be precise. +/-0.5g dose difference between shots _can_ and _does_ make a difference.
 If you choose a dose of 17.5g, weigh this out every time.
 It's tedious, but essential for consistency.